bongyor/hanafuda-lib/README.md

 A Hanafuda deck contains 48 cards in 12 suits, 4 cards each suit.
 Suits represented by characteristic flowers of the 12 months, eg. the "march" suit represented by cherry blossom.
 Each card has a "type" or "value" also, that can be "Plain", "Animal", "Ribbon", "Poetry ribbon", "Blue ribbon" or the most valuable type "Bright".
-Not all the suits has all value card which makes the deck asymmetric.  (there are 4 cards per suit, but there are 6 values)
+Not all the suits have all value card which makes the deck asymmetric.  (there are 4 cards per suit, but there are 6 values)
 For example the February suited cards:
 <table>
    <tr>